bryonyleachdev/TextExtractor/README.md

 # TextExtractor
-Extracts Text from Images in the 'images' folder and creates 'ocr-results.txt' when you run
+Extracts Text from Images in its 'images' folder and creates 'ocr-results.txt' when you run
 'node index.js' from the project folder.